Strategic Plan

 2017 Community Survey Overview & Results

 Approximately every 5-8 years the Park District completes a valid comprehensive assessment process of park and recreation services by conducting a statistically valid satisfaction/needs assessment survey.
 The previous community survey was completed in 2009.
 The results of the 2017 Community Survey provide valuable resident feedback and information that is used in part to help guide the Board and Staff in making strategic decisions in determining goals for the District that will address documented park and recreational needs in order to further improve the quality of life for Woodridge residents.
-These goals, strategies and initiatives will be incorporated into the District’s new Five Year 2018-2012 Strategic Master Plan to be approved 2018.
+These goals, strategies and initiatives will be incorporated into the District’s new five-year 2021-2025 Strategic Master Plan approved in June 2021.

 The community survey was conducted by Ron Vine & Associates with the assistance of RRC Associates a recognized leader in consumer intelligence and strategic market research for the tourism and recreation industries.
 Collaboration with resident, staff, and Park Board focus groups were completed in September 2017 to assist in developing questions for the survey.
 The survey questionnaire was completed and distributed by means of a random sampling equally distributed by mail to 5,500 Woodridge households throughout the community in November 2017.